TrueNAS AppsTrueNAS Apps: Tutorials

 Accept the default web port 8384.
 Before changing ports, see Default Ports for a list of assigned port numbers.

-Select the certificate created for Syncthing from the Certificates dropdown list.
+If created, select the certificate for Syncthing from the Certificates dropdown list.
+See Network Settings below for more information on network settings.

 Securing the Syncthing Web UI